Bridge numbers and meridional ranks of knotted surfaces and welded knots: Introduction

-In Theorem \ref{thm:twistspunrank} we find conditions on $K$ and $m$ so that the equality of $\mu(K)$ and $\beta(K)$ ensure the equality of all four of these values.
 This answers, for these examples, a question of Meier and Zupan regarding the \textit{bridge trisection index} $b(S)$, which can be regarded as the analogue of trisection genus \cite{gay2016trisecting} in the world of knotted surfaces.
 Note that this is not a bridge number in the sense of counting minima, but is related to it: $3\beta(S)-\chi(S)\leq b(S)$.
 Meier and Zupan showed that $b(S)$ can be arbitrarily large, and achieves every positive integer congruent to 0 or 1 mod 3.
 We reprove a theorem of Sato and Tanaka \cite{sato2020bridge} that the case of $b\equiv 2$ mod 3 is also achieved, using meridional rank instead of quandle colorings.
 Other applications to bridge trisections are given in Section \ref{sec:bridgetrisections}.

-Specifically, we exhibit surjective homomorphisms from the knot group to a Coxeter group $G$ or an alternating group $A_n$ sending meridians to elements of a certain conjugacy class.
-We then use the fact that $G$ cannot be generated by fewer than $n$ elements of this conjugacy class to gain our desired lower bound.
-Our method has some advantages as we can give more explicit descriptions of families of knots $K$ (for instance, specific arborescent knots) satisfying $\mu(\tau^mK)=\beta(\tau^mK) = \beta(K)$, where $m$ can be odd.
-In addition, our techniques work for certain knots with trivial Alexander module, which means that the Nakanishi index, as well as counting surjective homomorphisms to any Alexander quandle, e.g.\ Fox colorings will not give useful information on the meridional rank.

-To provide some answers to Question \ref{quest1}, we start with some meridional rank computations.
-Our techniques make heavy use of knots studied by Baader, Blair, and Kjuchukova in \cite{baader2020coxeter}, and these authors and Misev in \cite{baader2020bridge}.
-We will refer to these examples as \textit{BBKM knots} (they are certain classes of twisted knots and arborescent knots).
-Roughly, Baader et al. showed that these knots admit desirable Coxeter quotients where the meridional rank can be read off from the graph representing a BBKM knot, and this can be matched by a combinatorial upper bound for the bridge number.
-We will see that the meridional rank of a BBKM knot is preserved under even twist spinning.
-For odd twist-spun knots, more care is needed.
-We will verify that replacing appropriate rational tangles in BBKM knots results in knots admitting desirable alternating quotients.
-We denote a standard projective plane in $S^4$ by $\R P^2$.